 United States History and Civics Test

 To pass the U.S. history and civics test, a naturalization applicant must answer six out of ten questions correctly.
 The questions are chosen from a set of 100 facts about United States history and government.
-For applicants with a filing date on or after Dec.
-1, 2020, they must answer twelve out of twenty questions correctly and the questions are chosen from 128 questions.

 3. How can you study for the citizenship exam?